-In 2006, the California Legislature passed SB 1368, which requires the Public Utilities Commission (PUC) to develop and adopt a "GHGs emission performance standard" by February 1, 2007, for the private electric utilities under its regulation.
+In 2006, the California Legislature passed SB 1368, which requires the Public Utilities Commission (PUC)California Energy Commission to develop and adopt a "GHGs emission performance standard" by February 1, 2007, for the private electric utilities under its regulation.
 The PUC adopted an interim standard on January 25, 2007, but has formally requested a delay for the local publicly owned electric utilities under its regulation.
 These standards apply to all long-term financial commitments entered into by electric utilities (CPUC 2006).
 The CEC was required to adopt a consistent standard by June 30, 2007.
 However, this date was missed, and the CEC will address the concerns of the OAL and resubmit the rulemaking as soon as possible.
 The rulemaking then must be approved by the OAL before it can take effect.
+On November 14, 2011, the Natural Resources Defense Council (NRDC) and Sierra Club jointly filed a Petition requesting the CEC initiate a rulemaking proceeding to ensure the current practices of California publicly owned utilities (POUs) meet the requirements of Senate Bill 1368 and California's Emission Performance Standard.
+On January 12, 2012, the CEC adopted the Emission Performance Standard.
+These standards apply to all long-term financial commitments (five years or longer) entered into by electric utilities and the emissions must be limited to 1,100 pounds of CO2 per megawatt-hour of electricity delivered (California SB 2006).
 In the meantime, the PUC and CEC adopted a preferred loading order to meet goals for satisfying the state's growing demand for electricity while reducing GHG emissions.
-The preferred loading order places top priority on first increasing energy efficiency and demand response, then providing new generation from renewable and distributed generation resources, and, lastly, providing clean fossil-fueled generation and infrastructure improvements.
+The preferred loading order places top priority on first increasing energy efficiency and demand response, then providing new generation from renewable and distributed generation resources,

-Largely in response to EO S-7-04, SB 1505, passed by the legislature and signed by the governor on September 30, 2006, requires the ARB to adopt regulations by July 1, 2008 that ensure the production and use of hydrogen for transportation purposes contributes to the reduction of GHG emissions, criteria air pollutants, and toxic air contaminants.
+Largely in response to EO S-7-04, SB 1505, passed by the legislature and signed by the governor on September 30, 2006, requires CARB to adopt regulations by July 1, 2008 that ensure the production and use of hydrogen for transportation purposes contributes to the reduction of GHG emissions, criteria air pollutants, and toxic air contaminants.
+There have been no new updates to this regulation since 2010.
+Currently, California has 13 research hydrogen fueling stations, 9 public stations and an additional 18 that have been funded and are expected to be operational in the next few years.